 If the stem is square you can rest it on that end and cut it straight down.
 The stem will hopefully give it some stability from rolling around so you do not cut yourself.

-Cut the halves into quarters
+Step 3: Cut the Cabbage halves into quarters

 Now that you have two pieces I like to cut them again so that you have 4 wedges.

-You can rest the cabbage on one side and cut at an angle.
+You can rest the cabbage on one side and cut it at an angle.
 Putting it on the flat side will give you a lot of stability and make it safer.

-Remove the cores of the cabbage
+Step 4: Remove the cores of the cabbage

 Rest the piece on its side and cut it off.
 You should end up with a wedge piece of the core that you can discard.